-Department of Defense (DoD) used seven different manufactures that produced AFFF meeting the Military Specification (Mil-Spec) MIL-F-24385.
+Department of Defense (DoD) used seven different manufactures that produced AFFFs meeting the Military Specification (Mil-Spec) MIL-F-24385.
 The civilian airports also used Mil-Spec AFFFs due to their superior performance.
 The U.S. Navy Research Laboratory in collaboration with 3M first developed AFFF in the late 1960's.
 The company 3M manufactured AFFF using the electrochemical fluorination (ECF) process.
 Six additional manufacturers (Ansul, National Foam, Angus, Chemguard, Buckeye, and Fire Service Plus) later produced AFFF meeting the Mil-Spec using telomerization process.
 The composition of these AFFFs changed over time and many times without changing the product name.
-AFFF contains mixtures of many PFASs with some of them known as precursors.
-The precursors could have an abiotic and biotic transformation to dead end compounds such as PFOS and PFOA under aerobic conditions.
-The resulting PFASs that form due to the transformation processes are stable and do not have abiotic or biotic transformation.
-Some of the precursors from AFFF are cationic and zwitterionic, which have a stronger sorption to soils compared to other anionic PFASs such as PFOS and PFOA.
+The AFFFs are mixtures of many PFASs with some of them known as precursors.
+The precursors could go through abiotic and biotic transformation resulting in the production of dead end compounds, such as PFOS and PFOA under aerobic conditions.
+The resulting PFASs forming from transformation of precursors are stable and do not degrade.
+Some of the precursors from AFFFs are cationic and zwitterionic, which have a stronger sorption to soils compared to other anionic PFASs such as PFOS and PFOA.
 The precursors will most likely not transform close to source zones where fuels are also present and will migrate downgradient until the fuels attenuate.
-Once the PFAS plume reaches an area where aerobic conditions exist, the precursors will start the process of transformation and result in increasing concentrations of Perfluoroalkyl Acids (PFAAs) including PFOS and PFOA.
-In the case of any PFAS detections, the available information on AFFFs will be used in the CSM in order to understand the environmental fate and potential sources of PFASs.
+Once the PFC plume reaches an area where aerobic conditions exist, the precursors will start the process of transformation and result in increasing concentrations of Perfluoroalkyl Acids (PFAAs) including PFOS and PFOA.
+In the case of any PFC detections, the available information on AFFFs will be used in the CSM in order to understand the environmental fate and potential sources of PFASs.